 In the App list, tap Settings > WiFi.

-Make sure that WiFi networking is set to On .
+Make sure that WiFi networking is turned On .

 Tap the network you want to connect to.

-If you're connecting to a secured network and are asked to enter a username and password, enter them and tap Done.
+If you're connecting to a secure network and are asked to enter a password, do that.